Imported modules. |

 Aperture |

-Controls the amount of light that enters the camera via its opening size, as well as depth of field. |
+Controls the amount of light that enters the camera via its opening size; it also affects depth of field. |

 Shutter Speed |

-The length of time film is exposed to light, which also determines motion blur amounts. |
+The length of time film is exposed to light, which determines motion blur intensity. |

 ISO |